burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 17. In C and C++ unary operators have higher priority than binary operators.

 18. Operators `==`, `!=` have higher priority than logical connectives.
+See also: https://en.cppreference.com/w/cpp/language/operator_precedence

-19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
+19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (the temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.